aws-samples/amazon-s3-security-settings-and-controls/README.md

 A new dialog box or tab on your browser should appear, providing you with a command line interface (CLI).
 Keep this open - you will use the command line on the instance throughout this workshop.

+**Note:**  The SSH session will disconnect after a period of inactivity.
+If you session becomes unresponsive, close the window and repeat the steps above to reconnect.

 ## Setup AWS CLI

 1. In the CLI for the instance, run the following commands to setup the AWS CLI